bagder/http3-explained/en/quic-connections.md

 ## Port numbers

-QUIC is modeled on top of UDP so there's a 16 bit port number field to use to differentiate incoming connection attempts with.
+QUIC is modeled on top of UDP so there is a 16 bit port number field to use to differentiate incoming connection attempts with.

 ## Version negotiation